Simple Methods to Submit & Index Your URL to Google

 It might be time to call in the professionals.
 If you have submitted an XML sitemap or requested an individual URL crawl with Google and you still cannot find your page in Google after more than a few days, it might be time to enlist the help of an SEO Agency.

 The truth is, there are a myriad of factors that may be inhibiting your website visibility in Google.
 An SEO expert should be able to identify what is holding your website back and what you can do to rectify the problem.
-If you can’t find your website in Google or need help getting found, get in touch with our SEO team today to find out what SEO services can do for your business and your online visibility.
+If you can’t find your website in Google or need help getting found, get in touch with our SEO team today to find out what a customised SEO strategy can do for your business and your online visibility.